parham29/android-tensorflow-persian-numbers/README.md

 - <code>results</code> - the list with the results,
 - <code>tensorFlowInference</code> - the TensorFlow API object (which is used for inference).

+### Classification process
+For classifying photos the app is using retrained [MobileNet](https://github.com/tensorflow/models/blob/master/research/slim/nets/mobilenet_v1.md "MobileNet") model.
+The model can be found inside the <code>assets</code> folder together with the labels file.

+Before classification the photo needs to be prepared to fit the input of the classifier which is 224x224 pixels.
+Because of that the photo is resized and cropped which is happening inside the <code>ImageUtils</code>.

+Prepared photo is passed to the <code>ImageClassifier</code>.
+The class responsibilities are as follows:
+1. Nomalizing pixels of the photo - <code>preprocessImageToNormalizedFloats()</code> method.
+2. Run the classifier:
+<code>tensorFlowInference.run(arrayOf(outputName), ENABLE_LOG_STATS)</code>
+3. Get the results from the output:
+<code>tensorFlowInference.fetch(outputName, results)</code>

+The results are then passed to the MainActivity and shown on the screen (including probability).

 [website]: https://hackernoon.com/building-an-insanely-fast-image-classifier-on-android-with-mobilenets-in-tensorflow-dc3e0c4410d4 "https://hackernoon.com"